fahad101/trivium-lyrics-analysis/README.md

 The `sentiment_analysis()` function prints out various sentiment analysis values of an album.
 For this I used [VADER](https://github.com/cjhutto/vaderSentiment).
 VADER is a tool used to get various sentiment analysis data from text.
 The first three values, `neg`, `neu`, and `pos` give a proportion of the text that counts as negative, neutral, and positive, respectively.
 The final value `compound` is the sum of the first three and standardized to give an overall postivie or negative score between -1 and 1.

-To get these scores, the original tokenized lyrics get combined into one new giant string, seperating each word by a space.
+To get these scores, the original tokenized lyrics get combined into one new giant string, separating each word by a space.
 This new string is passed to the local instance of the `SentimentIntensityAnalyzer()` class.

 ```python
 def sentiment_analysis(album_folder):